 T-Labs.
 With our central research unit, Telekom Innovation Laboratories (T-Labs), we operate our own research and development facilities at international locations, including Berlin, Darmstadt and Bonn in Germany, Beer Sheva and Tel Aviv in Israel, and Mountain View in the United States.
 There, some 500 experts and scientists from a broad range of disciplines develop and test new technologies.
 They cooperate closely with industrial partners, international universities, and research institutions on the basis of open innovation for our operating segments.
-At its main Berlin site, T-Labs has been associated with Technische Universität Berlin since 2004 in one of the biggest and best-known public-private partnerships in Europe.
+At its main Berlin since 2004 in one of the biggest and best-known public-private partnerships in Europe.
 In 2016, T-Labs focused on a range of topics including the following:

-For more information on our new products. please refer to the . section "Highlights in the 2016 financial year,' page 22 et seq.
+For more information on our new products, please refer to the section "Highlights in the 2016 financial year," page 22 et seq.